Stuart Forster introduces a delicious homemade granola recipe.

-It’s become one of my go to breakfasts, along with porridge made with milk and served with a generous pour of maple syrup plus a sprinkling of walnuts.
+It’s become one of my go-to breakfasts, along with porridge made with milk and served with a generous pour of maple syrup plus a sprinkling of walnuts.

 Why make granola at home?

-On a handful of occasions, I’ve scoffed the idea of making granola at home.
+On a handful of occasions, I’ve scoffed at the idea of making granola at home.
 The recipes I’d looked at seemed faffy.
 The list of ingredients struck me as expensive.
 To be honest, I was happy eating supermarket granola.

-Then while I was out a few months ago, my girlfriend Helen baked a batch of granola.
+Then while I was out a few months ago, my partner Helen baked a batch of granola.
 We ate it the next morning and I was blown away by the flavour and crunchy texture.
 It was excellent; significantly better than any shop-bought version that I’d tried.